rozer821/Unsupervised-Deep-Shape-Descriptor-with-Point-Distribution-Learning/README.md

 Data
 ---------------
 In our context, ShapeNet refers to the subset of the whole ShapeNet database which contains 15,011 3D point clouds belongings to 16 categories.
 Dataset is split to 80% training and 20% testing.
 This results in 12,137 samples for training set and 2,874 samples for testing set.
-ShapeNet55 refers to ShapeNetCore55 which contains 55 categories and 57,000 data in total.
+ShapeNet55 refers to ShapeNetCore55 which is a subset contains 55 categories and 57,000 data in total.

 Training and testing setting
 ----------------------